 Finally, CoStar is a company that aggregates transactional market data all over the U.S. and also in other parts of the world.
 They attempt to combine publicly available data as well as cold call everyone involved in a transaction to collect private market data and then make it available to all of their subscribers.
 While this is helpful, it should be noted that CoStar is both loved and hated inside the industry.
 Because of their extremely high pricing, many small to medium-sized businesses are simply priced out and can’t afford to access the data.

 Commercial Real Estate Analysis

-Commercial real estate analysis is a broad topic that encompasses many different activities and disciplines.
+Commercial real estate analysis is a broad topic that encompasses many activities and disciplines.
 These activities include financial analysis, market and competitive analysis, legal and political analysis, and physical and design analysis.

 Here are some resources to get you started:

 - Why is Real Estate Market Analysis so Important?